dandoug/readinglist/README.md

 $ pip install -r requirements.txt
 ```

-## Execution Enviornment
+## Execution Environment

 There a file called [.env.sample](.env.sample) in the project root.
 You should copy this and rename it to [.env]()   Edit the renamed file and set the environment variables in it to match your environment (read the comments in the file for more hints).
 This file should never be checked into source control.
-In a production enviornment, the environment variables set this way would typically be set externally and so this file probably wouldn't even exist.
+In a production environment, the environment variables set this way would typically be set externally and so this file probably wouldn't even exist.
 It's intended for local development and testing.